klmnsrffn/klmnsrffn.github.io/README.md

-# Data Scientist & Data Annotator Portfolio
+# Portfolio Page

-Welcome to my Data Scientist & Data Annotator portfolio!
+Welcome to portfolio page!
 This repository contains an interactive web page showcasing my background, skills, projects, and publications.
 Explore the different sections to learn more about my work and expertise.

 ## About Me
 I’ve got a B.A. in Philosophy from Universitas Gadjah Mada, where I honed my analytical thinking and reasoning skills.
 My journey into data science is driven by a passion for blending abstract thinking with practical problem-solving.